gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 $$v_{out}(t) = 2 \pi R_{out} \omega_{out}(t)$$

 Then, based on our ideal mesh assumption, we can set the two equal to each other.
-Note that since the tangential velocity is measured to the left of one centerpoint, but the right of the other, we need to introduce a negative sign as well. [^2]
+Note that since the tangential velocity is measured to the left of one center-point, but the right of the other, we need to introduce a negative sign as well. [^2]

 $$v_{in}(t) = -v_{out}(t)$$